shajushahjalal/InputStarRating/readme.md

-#Input Star Rating Using only css
+#Input Star Rating Using only css.

 just Download the code and run it